Karl Oskar Blase and his Stamp Designs for Deutsche Bundespost

 This is a members-only article, gain access and support the archive for £1.99 a month.
 Memberships help grow the design collection and share research on the history of graphic design.

-Crouwel was the predecessor to Willem Sandberg who used an avant-garde approach in his work, utilising torn-paper montage, mixing of sans serif and old Egyptian typefaces and often off-center positioning.
+Crouwel was the successor to Willem Sandberg who used an avant-garde approach in his work, utilising torn-paper montage, mixing of sans serif and old Egyptian typefaces and often off-center positioning.
 Crouwel steered away from this artistic approach and implemented a cohesive design system and a strong identity that emulated the corporate identity boom of the 1950s and 60s.

 I came across two sample books containing printed examples of the work executed by the students in the Composing and Machine Departments of the Polytechnic School of Printing, between 1907 and 1910.
 I couldn't resist adding these to the archive.